hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `nutrients() -> Dict[str, str]`

 Returns a `dict` of nutrition information.
-Each nutrition item is usually given per unit of yield, e.g. per servings, per item.
-The keys of the `dict` are the nutrients (including calories) and the values are the amount of that nutrient, including the unit.
+Each nutrition item is usually given per unit of yield, e.g., per serving, per item.
+The keys of the `dict` are the nutrients (including calories), and the values are the amount of that nutrient, including the unit.

 ```py
 >>> scraper.nutrients()